cosmos/scaffold/README.md

 To scaffold out a empty module:

-- First: `cd` into your modules directory
+- First: `cd` into your modules directory, if you used the scaffold tool to generate your app this will be you `/x` folder
 - Second: run the command listed below:

 ```bash